the-write-one/Git_Tutorial/README.md

 <img src="clone/14_Comments.png" width="600">

 Congratulations!
-You have successfully completed forking a GitHub repository and creating pull request.
+You have successfully completed forking a GitHub repository and creating a pull request.

 ## Resources
 The following are extra resources to help you through with further information.